 I’m eternally grateful for that.

-And it’s largely because of the technique behind the 5-Stock Method I’m going to share with you today.
+And my success is largely because of the technique behind the 5-Stock Method I’m going to share with you today.

-Now, a lot of people I know view the stock market completely differently than I do…
+Now, a lot of people I know view the stock market completely differently from how I do…